-Prerequisites: 6 credit hours of MEC classes and consent of instructor.
+Prerequisite(s): 6 credit hours of MEC classes and consent of instructor.
 Students independently continue their development in media communications with the help of a faculty member.
-May be taken three times for a maximum of 12 credit hours.
+May be taken three times for a maximum of twelve credits.

 MEC 198 Special Topics in Media: /1-4 cr. hrs./1-4 periods (1-4 lec.)
+Prerequisite(s): Consent of instructor.